bichovis/Aperture/README.md

 # Aperture

-Basic Lightroom clone written in Rust.
+Try to create a basic Lightroom clone written in Rust (short of).